CharithaBimsara/Bookstore-MERN/README.md

     ```
 2. Start the frontend server:
     ```
-    npm start
+    npm run dev
     ```

-3. The app will be available at http://localhost:3000 for the frontend and http://localhost:5000 for the backend.
+3. The app will be available at http://localhost:5173 for the frontend and http://localhost:3000 for the backend.

 ## 📄 License